david-a-siegel/MPRAudit/README.md

 Then (5) combine the above results and return b<sup>2</sup> and var(b<sup>2</sup>).

-This must be tweaked depending on whether MPRAudit is being applied to the variation of individual sequences, pairs of sequences, or groups of sequences.
+There are minor variations depending on whether MPRAudit is being applied to the variation of individual sequences, pairs of sequences, or groups of sequences.

 ## Preparing Data
-MPRAudit expects data of the form [describe, then show vectors or something]
+MPRAudit reads in data using pandas "read_csv" and assumes there is no header.

+For individual sequences, the file should have 3 columns:
+RNA_counts,DNA_counts,sequence_indicator

+Counts can be normalized (not necessarily integer).
+"sequence_indicator"

 ## Code
 etc